Featured Projects

 Outcomes

-- 99.99% reduction in search volume through progressive constraint application
+- 99.99% reduction in search volume — from over 10 million km³ (unconstrained) to under 1,500 km³ through progressive constraint application

 Control Systems & State Estimation